sven-cork/crossword/README.md

 ## Deployment

 - Crossword was deployed via GitHub Pages.
 Please see deployment steps below:
-  - In the GitHub repository 'love-art', navigate to the Settings tab.
+  - In the GitHub repository 'crossword', navigate to the Settings tab.
   - From the 'Code and automation' section select 'Pages'.
   - From the 'Branch' section select 'Main' and save.
   - A live link is provided at the top of 'Pages'.
-The live link can be accessed here - [Love Art](https://sven-cork.github.io/love-art/).
+The live link can be accessed here - [Le Crossword](https://sven-cork.github.io/crossword/).